Nameless Rumia's Wiki

 Note: If I ever find out that a personal wiki links to this wiki, then I might consider adding it.
 This is not an incentive or guarantee.

-• Compendium of Personal Ignorance - The personal wiki of "Pato" (Argiebro).2) It's a bit of a mess to dive into, honestly, but does cover a wide range.
+• Compendium of Personal Ignorance - The personal wiki of "Pato" (Argiebro).2) It's kind of a mess to dive into, honestly, but does cover a wide range.
 He also runs an Overtext.

 • Essarr Lorebook - The personal wiki of “Ninjasr”.
 He mostly goes over concepts, media, reviewing said media, and linguistics.
 Doesn't have a huge internet presence, otherwise.

-• Everything Killsushi Knows - The personal wiki of a user with many names, typically “Archdude”, “153”, or “Tokiko”, but not actually “Killsushi”.
+• Everything Killsushi Knows - The personal wiki of a user with many names, often “Archdude”, “153”, or “Tokiko”, but not actually “Killsushi”.
 Mostly philosophical in some bizarre way.

-• The Nonexistent Fandoms Fandom - The personal wiki of “Outer”, though it's kind of a website at the same time.
+• The Nonexistent Fandoms Fandom - The personal wiki of “Outer”, but it's kind of a website at the same time.
 Covers some more obscure AA stuff, amongst other things.

 Criticisms